Date of visit: 12 February 2019

 Managers described staff-prisoner relationships as ‘truly outstanding’.
-They rated the local, strengths-based approach to recruitment and said retention was high.
-They highlighted a strong focus on staff – inc. well-being days, staff recognition, weekly newsletter (inc. ‘thank you’s and human interest stories), monthly ‘breakfasts with the Director’, personalised Christmas/birthday cards, and regular staff forums – and noted the Director toured the prison every day.
-Phones and kiosks were positives, likewise learning and skills training, with a focus on market-entry qualifications (inc. hair & beauty, and business enterprise), visits facilities, and support for families.
-The range of peer workers and their integration in to the regime were also positives, as was the Prison Council which met regularly with the Director and was elected by both prisoners and staff.
+They rated the local, strengths-based, approach to recruitment, and said retention was high.
+They highlighted a strong focus on staff – well-being days, staff recognition, weekly newsletter (including ‘thank you’s and human interest stories), monthly ‘breakfasts with the Director’, personalised Christmas/birthday cards, and regular staff forums – and noted the The term by which Governors are known in private sector prisons toured the prison every day.
+Phones and Touch-screen terminals, normally on the wings, which allow prisoners to deal with many ‘domestic’ issues, such as submitting “apps” and ordering “canteen” were positives, likewise learning and skills training, with a focus on market-entry qualifications (including hair & beauty, and business enterprise), visits facilities, and support for families.
+The range of peer workers and their integration in to the regime were also positives, as was the Committee of prisoner representatives meeting with senior management to discuss issues relevant to the management and care of prisoners in the jail, which met regularly with the Director and was elected by both prisoners and staff.

 The prisoners praised the staff, and relations with them, and valued being referred to as ‘residents’.
 Phones in cells, and Kiosks on the wings, were highly valued.
 The Prison Council was also valued and seen as active and effective, as was the wide range of peer mentors and supporters.
 The facilities on visits, and the staff (‘warm and welcoming’), were especially highly praised; and education and training opportunities were also seen as a positive.